CIS registration and verification service

 Every deduction reconciled to your statements and claimed back, through Self Assessment for sole traders, or against PAYE for limited companies.

-We set up your invoices and software for the domestic reverse charge, so VAT-registered sub-trade work is handled right on both sides.
+Your CIS accountant sets up your invoices and software for the domestic reverse charge, so VAT-registered sub-trade work is handled right on both sides.

 Your full tax return, expenses and accounts, filed on time, with the bill flagged months early so the deadline holds no surprises.